GNS3/cla/sign-cla.md

 Make your pull request be the addition of a single file to the [contributors](contributors) directory of this project.
 Name the file with the same name as your GitHub userid, with `.md` appended to the end.
-For example, for the user `johndoe`, the full path to the file would be `contributors/johndoe.md`.
+For example, for the user `noplay`, the full path to the file would be `contributors/noplay.md`.

 Put the following in the file: